juagargi/scion/tools/hummbwtester/README.md

 configured link rate without silently discarding packets after the router counted them, while excess best-effort traffic was discarded in the router queues.

+The runner also waits for all external BFD sessions to be up before traffic starts, then fails if any BFD session changes state, finishes down, or stops sending or receiving BFD packets.
+It prints the observed BFD state-change and packet-counter deltas with the TBF and busy-forwarder results.

 ## First run

 From the repository root, build the Docker images and generate Docker tiny topology once: